astrotime/timenomad_app/collections/_posts/2018-09-28-masculine-feminine-transgender-in-astrology.md

 Here it gets a bit more complicated.
 Uranus, Neptune, Pluto and other distant bodies are all relatively recent additions to our knowledge.
 Those bodies are not visible by the naked eye and therefore can’t be experienced directly through human senses, perhaps for the rest of the 21st century, at least.
 Those planets are way too far for the current state of space technology.

-The trans-saturnian bodies relate to the hidden side of our psyche.
+The trans-Saturnian bodies relate to the hidden side of our psyche.
 They are often described as a higher octave of certain classical planets:

 |---+---|
 | Planet | Higher octave of |